 For those that don’t know Jackson, he’s the star of the hit TV Animal Planet Show, ‘My Cat From Hell’.
-Even before becoming a TV personality, Jackson spend years working in the shelter system, learning about cats, their behavior and what makes them tick.
+Even before becoming a TV personality, Jackson spent years working in the shelter system, learning about cats, their behavior and what makes them tick.
 On the show, he talks a lot about cat mojo.

 Paws for Reflection received a complimentary copy of Jackson Galaxy’s ‘Total Cat Mojo, the Ultimate Guide to Life With Your Cat’ to review, and we are so happy we did as we plan to keep this book around for a long time to use a s a reference to help us better understand our cats and what makes them tick.

-With the assistance of Mikel Delgado, co-owner of Feline Minds, a San Francisco Bay area based cat behavior consulting business, he has come up with a homerun book about cats.
+With the assistance of Mikel Delgado, co-owner of Feline Minds, a San Francisco Bay area-based cat behavior consulting business, he has come up with a homerun book about cats.
 Delgado is currently working on her doctorate in psychology at the University of California at Berkeley, studying animal behavior and human-animal relationships.

 Cat Mojo means confidence

-Cat Mojo means the confidence that cats exhibit when they are at ease in their environment and in touch with their natural instincts: to hung, catch, kill, eat, groom and sleep.
+Cat Mojo means the confidence that cats exhibit when they are at ease in their environment and in touch with their natural instincts: to hung, catch, kill, eat, groom, and sleep.

-Jackson dismisses the notion of alpha cat.
+Jackson dismisses the notion of the alpha cat.
 Rather he talks about the 3 different personality types for cats: